encukou/py3c/doc/source/guide-cleanup.rst

 Cleanup – Dropping Support for Python 2
 =======================================

-When your users are not using Python 2 any more, or you need to use one of Python 3's irresistible new features, you can convert the project to use Python 3 only.
+When users of your C extension are not using Python 2 any more, or you need to use one of Python 3's irresistible new features, you can convert the project to use Python 3 only.
-As mentioned earlier, it is usually not a good idea to do this until you have support for both Pythons.
+As mentioned earlier, it is usually not a good idea to do this until you have full support for both Pythons.

-With py3c, this basically amounts to expanding all its compat macros.
+With py3c, dropping Python 2 basically amounts to expanding all its compat macros.
-Remove the ``py3c.h`` header, and fix the compile errors.
+In other words, remove the ``py3c.h`` header, and fix the compile errors.

 *   .. index::
         double: Cleanup; Strings